 Flooding

-MODIS images from 2017 and 2019 for this region are shown in Figure 4.
+MODIS images from May 2017 and May 2019 for a portion of this region is shown in Figure 4.
 The satellite image is from MODIS (reflectance from bands 1, 2, and 7).
 The green areas show vegetation and brown areas show farmland (before planting) and pasture (https://go.nasa.gov/3fi5amb).
+Flood water within the Red River flood plain along the ND/Minnesota border (near the Canadian border) is evident in 2019.